China lip-synch probe into top Taiwanese rock band is politically motivated, Taiwan intelligence officials claim - KESQ

 The allegations

-Some artists from Taiwan have encountered difficulties in China for being outspoken about the self-governing island, which Beijing views as its own territory despite never having controlled it.
+Some artists from Taiwan have encountered difficulties in China for being outspoken about the self-governing island, which China’s Communist Party leaders view as their own territory despite never having controlled it.

 But Mayday – sometimes dubbed the “Asian Beatles” – has largely steered clear of politics and maintained huge popularity among mainland Chinese fans.